rancher/terraform-rancher2-aws/terraform.md

 These independent modules represent groups of core modules, they should not call resources.
 Primary Modules should only call Core Modules.
+I make some exceptions for local file, random, and null resources/tf data which may be necessary for configuration.

 ### Secondary Modules